• Skip to primary navigation

 What veggies can I use?

-I tossed in a ton of potatoes, tomatoes, and scallions for this down and dirty campfire meal.
+Use tons of potatoes, tomatoes, and scallions for this down-and-dirty campfire meal.
 But you can mix in a variety of vegetables for a frittata.

 Try artichoke hearts, roasted autumn squash, chard, leeks, asparagus, sauteed mushrooms, or beans.